-Employee errors or misconduct could result in regulatory sanctions or reputational harm, which could materially adversely affect the business, financial condition and/or profitability of HIIG.
-Misconduct by employees could include binding members of HIIG to transactions that exceed authorized limits or present unacceptable risks, or concealing from HIIG unauthorized or unsuccessful activities, which, in either case, may result in unknown and unmanaged risks or losses.
+Employee errors or misconduct could result in regulatory sanctions or reputational harm, which could materially adversely affect the business, financial condition and/or profitability of Skyward Specialty.
+Misconduct by employees could include binding members of Skyward Specialty to transactions that exceed authorized limits or present unacceptable risks, or concealing from Skyward Specialty unauthorized or unsuccessful activities, which, in either case, may result in unknown and unmanaged risks or losses.
 Employee misconduct could also involve the improper use of confidential information, which could result in regulatory enforcement proceedings, sanctions and serious reputational harm.
-HIIG is also susceptible to loss as a result of employee error.
-While management will proactively take measures to deter employee misconduct or prevent employee error, the precautions management takes to prevent and detect this activity may not be effective in all cases, which could materially adversely affect the business, financial condition and/or profitability of HIIG which could adversely affect the business, financial condition and/or profitability of HIIG which could adversely affect the business, financial condition and/or profitability of HIIG which could adversely affect the business, financial condition and/or profitability of HIIG which could adversely affect the business, financial condition and/or profitability of HIIG which could adversely affect the business, financial condition and/or profitability of Westaim.
+Skyward Specialty is also susceptible to loss as a result of employee error.
+While management will proactively take measures to deter employee misconduct or prevent employee error, the precautions management takes to prevent and detect this activity may not be effective in all cases, which could materially adversely affect the business, financial condition and/or profitability of Skyward Specialty which could adversely affect the business, financial condition and/or profitability of Skyward Specialty.

-HIIG's information technology systems or third-party systems may fail or suffer a loss of security

-HIIG's business is highly dependent upon the successful and uninterrupted functioning of its computer systems.
-HIIG relies on these systems to perform underwriting, claims management, actuarial and other modeling functions necessary for writing business, to process premiums and policies, to process and make claims payments, to establish loss reserves, and to prepare management and external financial statements and information.
-The failure of these systems could interrupt HIIG's operations.
-In addition, in the event of a disaster such as a natural catastrophe, a blackout, a computer virus or hacking incident, a terrorist attack or war, HIIG's systems may be inaccessible for an extended period of time.
-These systems failures or disruptions could result in a material adverse effect on HIIG's business results.
-HIIG also utilizes and/or relies on computer systems developed and maintained by outsourcing relationships and key vendors.
-Their systems could experience the same risks, which could result in a material adverse effect on HIIG's business results.
+Skyward Specialty's information technology systems or third-party systems may fail or suffer a loss of security claims payments, to establish loss reserves, and to prepare management and external financial statements and information.
+The failure of these systems could interrupt Skyward Specialty's operations.
+In addition, in the event of a disaster such as a natural catastrophe, a blackout, a computer virus or hacking incident, a terrorist attack or war, Skyward Specialty's systems may be inaccessible for an extended period of time.
+These systems failures or disruptions could result in a material adverse effect on Skyward Specialty's business results.
+Skyward Specialty also utilizes and/or relies on computer systems developed and maintained by outsourcing relationships and key vendors.
+Their systems could experience the same risks, which could result in a material adverse effect on Skyward Specialty's business results.